 What colours of spiral can be ordered?

-The standard options of White and Black are available for order through the online calculator.
+The standard options of white and black are available for order through the online calculator.
 Other colours are available upon request and would require a custom estimate.

 What are the benefits of choosing Spiral Binding?

 Because the spirals allow the pages to rotate 360 degrees, Spiral Binding is perfect for applications where it is advantageous for the reader to be able to open the book flat and have it stay open, or even opened 360 degrees and held in one hand.
-This could be for manuals, handbooks, guide or map books, or other such uses.
+This could be for manuals, handbooks, guide or map books, planners, or other such uses.

 Because the spiral is made of plastic and does not have any sharp edges, it can be a slightly safer option for applications to be used by children, or in situations where metal is not appropriate or possible.
 The spiral is also reasonably flexible, meaning it will "bounce back" into its original shape if something heavy is placed onto it, and will withstand rougher handling than other types of binding.